arcus/education_modules/sql_joins/sql_joins.md

 The result of a right join will be a table that has:

 * Rows of data for students who appear in the left table only
-* Rows of data for students who appear in the right table only
+* Rows of data for students who appear in both tables
-* Rows of data for students who appear in both tables.
+* Rows of data for students who appear in the right table only.

 When there's no matching data from the one of the tables to join to the data you included from the other table, `NULL` values (empty cells) are added.